sumitg-ai/ops-copilot-telegram-real/README.md

 ---

-### Pro Tip:
+### Pro Tips

 * If you redeploy to a different host, re-run the `setWebhook` command with the new URL.
-* If you want to disable the webhook temporarily, run:
+* To disable the webhook temporarily:

   ```bash
   curl -X POST https://api.telegram.org/bot$TELEGRAM_BOT_TOKEN/deleteWebhook
   ```
+* End-users must **open the bot in Telegram and click “Start”** once before using commands.

+---

+Would you like me to also prepare the **Mock repo README** in the same polished style (so both repos look consistent when your IT team reads them)?